Skip to content

 Month 5: An AE uses the battlecard in a competitive deal.
 The prospect corrects her: “Actually, they do offer that feature now.”
 The AE loses face.
 She never uses that battlecard again.

 Month 6: Word spreads.
 Two other AEs hear about the incident and stop using the battlecard.
 A new Rep starts and finds the battlecard.
 She uses it.
 A similar incident occurs.
-The battlecard is now effectively dead - still in the library, still searchable, still surfaced by the algorithm, but avoided by every rep who knows its reputation.
+The battlecard is now effectively dead.
+It is still in the library and searchable, but avoided by every rep.

 Month 12: The battlecard has been opened 3 times in the past quarter.
 All 3 were by new hires who hadn’t yet learned which content to avoid.
 The enablement platform shows “low engagement.”
 The recommendation: create a new battlecard.

 And so the cycle repeats.
-New content is produced.
-It replaces nothing - the old content remains in the library.
-The new content begins decaying on the day it’s published.
+New content is produced. replaces nothing; the old content remains.
+New content begins decaying on the day of publication.
 Within six months, it joins the graveyard.
-And the marketing team produces more content to replace the content that failed - not realizing that the replacement will fail in exactly the same way, for exactly the same reason.
+Marketing produces more to replace what failed.
+They do not realize that the replacement will fail for exactly the same reason.

 According to Content Marketing Institute, B2B content marketing budgets have increased 14% year-over-year (CMI B2B Content Marketing Report, 2024).
 Content production is increasing.
 Content utilization is flat.
 The industry is running faster on a treadmill.